 After years of extensive study, most historians believe that the Valley of the Kings was used as a royal burial ground from approximately 1539 BC to 1075 BC — a period of almost 500 years.
 The first tomb to be carved here was that of the pharaoh Thutmose I, while the last royal tomb is thought to be that of Ramesses XI.
 It is uncertain why Thutmose I chose the valley as the site of his new necropolis.
 Some Egyptologists suggest that he was inspired by the proximity of al-Qurn, a peak believed to be sacred to the goddesses Hathor and Meretseger, and whose shape echoes that of the Old Kingdom pyramids.

-The valley’s isolated location is also likely to have appealed, making it easier to guard the tombs against potential raiders.
+The valley’s isolated location is also likely to have been appealing, making it easier to guard the tombs against potential raiders.

 Despite its name, the Valley of the Kings was not populated exclusively by pharaohs.
 In fact, the majority of its tombs belonged to favored nobles and members of the royal family (although the pharaohs’ wives would have been buried in the nearby Valley of the Queens after construction began there in around 1301 BC).
 Tombs in both valleys would have been constructed and decorated by skilled workers living in the nearby village of Deir el-Medina.
 Such was the beauty of these decorations that the tombs have been a focus for tourism for thousands of years.